ChrisChinchilla/chrischinchilla.com/CV.md

 _March 2014 - Aug 2016_

-In this part-time role, I was responsible for SitePoint’s mobile channel.
+In this part-time role, I was responsible for the SitePoint mobile channel.
 SitePoint is a global resource site for Developers and Designers that ranks highly on Alexis and has weekly traffic of about 1.5 million page views.
 My role involves commissioning and editing articles, engaging our community, and creating a